zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 execution on a CPU or SOC low power state.
 Before entering the low power state, the SOC interface must setup a wake event.

-The power management subsystem expects the :code:`sys_suspend()` to return one of the following values based on the power management operations the SOC interface executed:
+The power management subsystem expects the :code:`sys_suspend()` to return the power state which was used or :code:`SYS_POWER_STATE_ACTIVE` if SoC was kept in active state.

-:code:`SYS_PM_NOT_HANDLED`

-   Indicates that no power management operations were performed.

-:code:`SYS_PM_LOW_POWER_STATE`

-   Indicates that the CPU was put in a low power state.

-:code:`SYS_PM_DEEP_SLEEP`

-   Indicates that the SOC was put in a deep sleep state.

 Resume Hook function
 ====================